PrasannaAdiga/spring-cloud-with-netflix/README.md

 ### Loading initial data
 To have pre-required data in the database tables

+Spring Boot
  - Create data.sql and schema.sql files in the classpath i.e src/main/resources
  - Spring will automatically load these files to create the required schema and insert data
  - For production environment, we can make use of tools like Liquibase or Flyway

+Flyway - Version controls for your database
+ - Add the dependency 'flyway-core'
+ - Create a new folder path 'db/migration' under the resources folder
+ - Create multiple sql scripts for creating tables or add initial data to tables.
+These scripts must follow particular naming conventions(with Prefix, version, separator and description) as defined by Flyway.
+ - Once we run the spring boot application, all the tables will be created with initial data.
+ - If we need to add any new tables/data, create a separate new script file with a new version.

 ### Utility Plugins
 #### Model Mapper
 To convert DTO to Entities and vice versa